dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 You can enable Two-Factor authentication enforcement from your account members page.

-You can only enable Two-Factor authentication enforcement for your account, if all users have Two-Factor authentication enabled.
+You can only enable Two-Factor authentication enforcement an account only if all users have Two-Factor authentication enabled.
 You either need to bug them to enable it or remove them from the team to enable this feature.

 <div class="section-steps" markdown="1">
 ##### To enable Two-Factor authentication enforcement